Identity Assurance Level Requirements

 - The CSP SHALL validate all core attributes and the government identifier against an authoritative or credible source to determine accuracy.

-- CSPs SHOULD validate the reference numbers of presented identity evidence if available.
+- CSPs SHOULD validate any reference numbers on the presented identity evidence, if available.

 Verification Requirements

-The CSP SHALL verify the applicant’s ownership of one piece of evidence using one of the following processes:
+The CSP SHALL verify the applicant’s ownership of one piece of evidence using one of the following methods:

-- Visually comparing the applicant’s facial image to a facial portrait on evidence, or in records associated with the evidence, during either an onsite attended session (in-person with a proofing agent), a remote attended session (live video with a proofing agent), or an asynchronous process (i.e., visual comparison made by a proofing agent at a different time).
+- Visually comparing the applicant’s facial image to a facial portrait on evidence or in records associated with the evidence during an on-site attended session (i.e., in-person with a proofing agent), a remote attended session (i.e., live video with a proofing agent), or an asynchronous process (i.e., visual comparison made by a proofing agent at a different time).
+If the comparison is performed asynchronously at a later time, the CSP SHALL implement PAD and passive or active document presence checks to increase confidence that both the live applicant and physical documents are present during the submission or capture event.

-- Comparing a stored biometric on identity evidence, or in authoritative records related to the evidence, to a sample provided by the applicant.
+- Using automated means to compare a facial image represented on or stored in the identity evidence or in records associated with the evidence to a live sample provided by the applicant

 Remote Attended Requirements